All washed up: furloughed Londoner finds fortune in the Thames

 A geography graduate, she had no formal art training but enjoys being outside and finding new potential in old buttons or plastic straws while cleaning the river bank for a local environmental charity.

+"I can't get out to the countryside ... because we've been stuck in London, so the Thames has become a sort of lovely sanctuary for me, and going out and doing something positive while you're there ... yeah, it makes you feel doubly good."

-She now produces around 4,000 cards a week, she said, and sees her success as part of a wider movement.
+She normally makes hundreds of cards a month, although last month she made several thousand to meet a surge in orders after her story appeared in British media.
+Blathwayt sees her success as part of a wider movement.

 "I think the way forward will be people making things and starting businesses which don't have so much impact on the environment, whether it's reusing something, whether it's upcycling something, whether it's making something from waste.
 I think that's the way forward," she said.